There has been much talk recently about buzzwords such as ‘devolution’, ‘the combined authority’ and a ‘Mayor for Cambridgeshire and Peterborough’.

 Councils will continue to deliver services for residents as they do currently and Peterborough City Council will remain a unitary authority.
-However, decisions about travel, infrastructure and housing will now be made locally by the newly formed Combined Authority who will based here in our region and who understand the real issues we face.
+However, decisions about travel, infrastructure and housing will now be made locally by the newly formed Combined Authority who will be based here in our region and who understand the real issues we face.

 Who are the Combined Authority?

 The Combined Authority is made up of representatives from eight organisations.
-These are Cambridge City Council, Cambridgeshire County Council, East Cambridgeshire District Council, Fenland District Council, Huntingdon District Council, Peterborough City Council, South Cambridgeshire District Council and the Greater Cambridge, Greater Peterborough Local Enterprise Partnership (GCGP LEP).
+These are Cambridge City Council, Cambridgeshire County Council, East Cambridgeshire District Council, Fenland District Council, Huntingdonshire District Council, Peterborough City Council, South Cambridgeshire District Council and the Greater Cambridge, Greater Peterborough Local Enterprise Partnership (GCGP LEP).

 The importance of your Mayor

-A mayor will give the Combined Authority a focal point and will be the contact for Central Government, working hard to ensure the organisation works closely with them to deliver the best results for local people.
+A Mayor will give the Combined Authority a focal point and will be the contact for Central Government, working hard to ensure the organisation works closely with them to deliver the best results for local people.

 By having a Combined Authority and a Mayor in place, Cambridgeshire and Peterborough will receive: